z-todorovic/ha-remote-repo/README.md

-# Securicloud Agent for Home Assistant
+# Securicloud

-The **Securicloud Agent for Home Assistant** provides secure, zero-configuration remote access to your Home Assistant instance.
+Secure, zero-configuration remote access for Home Assistant

-The agent establishes an outbound, encrypted connection to the Securicloud service.
-No port forwarding, firewall configuration, VPN setup, or network exposure is required.

 ---

+## Overview

+**Securicloud** is a Home Assistant add-on that enables secure remote access to your Home Assistant instance without exposing your local network.

+The add-on establishes an outbound, encrypted connection to the Securicloud service.
+No port forwarding, firewall configuration, VPN setup, or manual network configuration is required.

+Remote access is enabled only after explicit user registration.

+---

 ## Key Features

 - **Zero configuration**
-  - No settings to adjust
+  - No settings to configure
   - No credentials to enter
-  - No network parameters to configure
+  - No network parameters required

 - **Secure by design**
   - Outbound-only encrypted connection
   - No inbound ports opened
-  - No firewall or router changes required
+  - No firewall or router changes

 - **Explicit access control**
-  - Each Home Assistant installation has a unique Instance ID
+  - Each installation has a unique Instance ID
-  - Remote access is enabled only after explicit registration
+  - Access is granted only after registration

 - **Immediate access revocation**
   - Resetting the Instance ID instantly invalidates all access